You can choose your preferences anytime for cookies and tracking. For more information please read the cookie statement.

 Initiatives aiming to reduce or capture carbon emissions.

-Thirsty For Action form.
+Thirsty for Action Grant

-Executive Director, B Lab Europe
+Former Executive Director, B Lab Europe

 Deputy Secretary-General of the German Commission for UNESCO